fluent/fluentd-docs-gitbook/installation/install-by-deb.md

 That is why [Treasure Data, Inc](http://www.treasuredata.com/) provides **the stable distribution of Fluentd**, called `td-agent`.
 The differences between Fluentd and `td-agent` can be found [here](https://www.fluentd.org/faqs).

+## What is `calyptia-fluentd`?

+Our Calyptia also knows that Fluentd is written in Ruby for flexibility, with performance-sensitive parts in C. However, some users may have difficulty installing and operating a Ruby daemon.
+And `td-agent` is still seated on Ruby 2.7 due to compatibility reasons and Ruby versioning policy, `calyptia-fluentd` uses Ruby 3 instead of Ruby 2.7 for now.

+That is why [Calyptia, Inc.](https://www.calyptia.com/) provides **the alternative stable distribution of Fluentd**, called `calyptia-fluentd`.
+The differences between `td-agent` and `calyptia-fluentd` are bundled and running Ruby versions for now.

-This installation guide is for `td-agent` v3/v4. `td-agent` v3/v4 uses fluentd v1.0 in the core.
+This installation guide is for `td-agent` v3/v4 and `calyptia-fluentd` v1. `td-agent` v3/v4 and `calyptia-fluentd` use fluentd v1 in the core.
 See [this page](../quickstart/td-agent-v2-vs-v3-vs-v4.md) for the comparison and supported OS.

+## Using to install `td-agent`

-## Step 0: Before Installation
+### Step 0: Before Installation

 Please follow the [Pre-installation Guide](before-install.md) to configure your OS properly.

-## Step 1: Install from Apt Repository
+### Step 1: Install from Apt Repository

 NOTE: If your OS is not supported, consider [gem installation](install-by-gem.md) instead.